flapanther33781/poe-filter/docs/README.md

 G - Add +4 to all tiers: 1 = True, 0 = False
 HH - Non-influenced/synthesized/etc Rare ilvl cutoff
 II - Unique item breakpoint
+INV - If the color inversion option is selected "-INV" will be added to the filter name.

 So, for example, let's decipher a filter named: 3.15-1-8-8-1-0-0-0-76-10.filter ... this is a filter for 3.15, league, shows items down to Tier 8 (both Rare and otherwise), shows grey items, does not show 5S or 6S normal/magic items, does not add 4+ tiers, the cutoff for non-special rares is ilvl 76, and the Unique item breakpoint is 10c.